Skip to main content

 Is my copy of Lucky at Cards a first edition?

-A first edition of Lucky at Cards by Lawrence Block (Beacon) is identified by: The true first appearance is the 1964 Beacon paperback original titled 'The Sex Shuffle' under the pseudonym Sheldon Lord, catalogue B757X.
+A first edition of Lucky at Cards by Lawrence Block (Beacon) is identified by: The true first appearance is the 1964 Beacon paperback original titled 'The Sex Shuffle' under the pseudonym Sheldon Lord, a wraps-only softcover of roughly 155 pages, catalogue B757X (a number confirmed consistently across dealer listings).

 How do I tell the first printing from a later one?

 Check the copyright page.
-A stated first edition, a number line ending in 1, or a dated first printing with no later printings listed is the key.
-Originally issued in 1964 as a pseudonymous Beacon softcover under the title 'The Sex Shuffle' by 'Sheldon Lord'.
+A number line whose lowest number is 1 marks a first printing (Random House ends at 2).
+Originally issued in 1964 as a pseudonymous Beacon softcover titled 'The Sex Shuffle' by 'Sheldon Lord'.

 Is the book-club edition the same as the first?

-The Hard Case Crime edition of 2007 is a later first-thus under the retitled 'Lucky at Cards'; it is not the true first appearance of the text.
+No book-club issue applies to this vintage paperback original.
+The Hard Case Crime edition of 2007 is a later first-thus under the retitled 'Lucky at Cards' and is not the true first appearance of the text; the 1970 Softcover Library printing is likewise a reprint.

 I have a first edition of Lucky at Cards — what should I do?